kurnivan-ny/dbt_executionengine/README.md

 1. Clone the repository
 2. Navigate to the project root
+3. Choose appropriate DBT environment from `/dbt/dockerfiles`
-3. Run `docker-compose up` to start all services
+4. Run `docker-compose up` to start all services
-4. Access different engines through their respective ports
+5. Access different engines through their respective ports
-5. Execute DBT models using appropriate project directories
+6. Execute DBT models using appropriate project directories

 ## Notes

-- Each engine maintains its own data directory for persistence
+- Each DBT environment has its own Docker configuration for isolation
-- DBT models are separated by engine to handle syntax differences
+- Engine-specific DBT models are separated to handle syntax differences
 - Logs are maintained separately for each DBT project
 - Configuration files are isolated to prevent conflicts
+- Docker configurations are customized for each engine's requirementscts